gupy-io/searchops/docs/RTR/README.md

 6. Remove old index

-"Zero Downtime" means you won't be getting `index_not_found_exception` errors, but for some applications that's far from enough.
+"Zero Downtime" means you won't be getting `index_not_found_exception` errors, but for some applications that's not enough.
 [Several][5] [others][6] [have][7] [noticed][8] that this procedure does not take into account read and write requests that arrive between and during each step.
 There's possibility of losing new documents, corruption of existing documents and resurgence of deleted documents, and given large indexes will take a while to complete the reindex task, the probability of such indidents are high.